mmesiti/git-novice/_extras/guide.md

     *    [Code School][code-school] has a free interactive course, [Try Git][try-git].
     *    for instructors, [the Git parable][git-parable] is useful background reading

+*   To jump between episodes, or if someone needs to reconstruct the state of the repository without having the time to do all the steps, checkout [this repository][planets-backup] and checkout [the tags][planets-backup-tags].

 ## [Automated Version Control]({{ page.root }}{% link _episodes/01-basics.md %})

 *   Ask, "Who uses 'undo' in their editor?"
 All say "Me".
 'Undo' is the simplest